Lower Eye Bag Removal Blepharoplasty

 What is lower eye bag removal surgery?

-Lower eyelid surgery (blepharoplasty) is a cosmetic procedure performed to remove excess skin and fat from lower eyelids that are puffy and give the face a tired expression.
+Lower eye bag removal blepharoplasty is a cosmetic surgical procedure performed to remove excess skin and fat from the lower eyelids that are puffy, giving the face a tired expression.

 How do eye bags form?

-With age and weather conditions, skin loses its elasticity and the fat naturally present around the eyeballs protrudes into the lower eyelids giving them a baggy appearance.
-A lower eyelid lift surgery is performed to reverse these changes.
+With age and exposure to weather conditions, skin loses its elasticity, and the fat naturally present around the eyeballs protrudes into the lower eyelids, giving them a baggy, tired appearance.

-Who is a good candidate for a lower eyelid lift?
+Who is a good candidate for a lower eye bags removal blepharoplasty?

 How is the procedure performed?